-Unlike some towns, Owings isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Owings are a mix of both white- and blue-collar jobs.
-Overall, Owings is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Owings who work in management occupations (12.07%), sales jobs (11.18%), and office and administrative support (10.81%).
+Owings is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Owings is a town of managers, service providers, and professionals.
+There are especially a lot of people living in Owings who work in management occupations (13.48%), office and administrative support (10.64%), and sales jobs (8.50%).

 Also of interest is that Owings has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.39% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Owings telecommute to their jobs.
+Overall, about 8.44% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Owings is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Owings really has some of the features that families look for when choosing a good community to raise children.
 Is Owings perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Owings is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Owings is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Owings in 2010 was $34,978, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $139,912 for a family of four.
+The per capita income in Owings in 2010 was $40,480, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $161,920 for a family of four.

 The most common language spoken in Owings is English.
-Other important languages spoken here include German and Tagalog.
+Other important languages spoken here include German and Spanish.